PostPCEra/Notes/_posts/2017-02-04-coding_bot_design.md

   + string delimit ( like our Soloka delimit by \",\" )
   + string chunks ( or Chars) removal
   + extract Reg Ex data
++ Date Format convertions ( Calender )
+  + convert Date/Time values from one format to another

++ Sorting
+  + Sort Various objects such as Lists(Array), Dictionaries ( Hash) . examples
+  + sort by: name, age DESC

 + Filtering
   + Objects  ( object of (name, age, salary) )